-Eligible costs Financing mechanism Amount Rule of allocation Activity costs Eligible direct costs Staff costs Travel and subsistence costs Subcontracting costs (maximum 30% of eligible direct costs) Equipment costs (maximum 10% of eligible direct costs) Other costs Eligible indirect costs A flat-rate amount, not exceeding 7% of the eligible direct costs of the project, is eligible under indirect costs, representing the beneficiary's general administrative costs which can be regarded as chargeable to the project (e.g. electricity or internet bills, costs for premises, cost of permanent staff, etc.) Real costs Maximum € 50 000 80% of the total eligible costs (unless a lower % of grant is requested by the applicant).
+Eligible costs Financing mechanism Amount Rule of allocation Activity costs Eligible direct costs Staff costs Travel and subsistence costs Subcontracting costs (maximum 30% of eligible direct costs) Equipment costs (maximum 10% of eligible direct costs) Equipment costs (including costs for any compulsory financial audit/audit certificate).
+Eligible indirect costs A flat-rate amount, not exceeding 7% of the eligible direct costs of the project, is eligible under indirect costs, representing the beneficiary's general administrative costs which can be regarded as chargeable to the project (e.g. electricity or internet bills, costs for premises, cost of permanent staff, etc.) Real costs Maximum € 50 000 80% of the total eligible costs (unless a lower % of grant is requested by the applicant).
 Conditional: objectives and work programme must be clearly outlined in the application form